twilson63/bob/README.md

 Good question, the main reason is flexibility, by abstracting your business rules and creating a boundry between your details like api framework or database, these details can be changed without changing your business rules.

-> Think about it for a minute, what if every requirement or every user change or new use case could be managed in one defined location, so when the stakeholder changes their mind it does not effect or touch several components in the system.
+> Think about it for a minute, what if every requirement or every user change request or new use case could be managed in one defined location, so when the stakeholder changes their mind it does not effect or touch several design components in the system.

 Another way to think about it, is that stakeholders change their minds all the time, they may want the workflow to go right, then they may want it to go left, etc. By placing all of those decisions in your `BusinessObjects`